In Pokemon Sword and Shield, new Pokemon are finally worth caring about

 Many hardcore fans have been vociferous in venting their frustration with the curtailed selection of Pokemon.
 A #BringBackTheNationalDex social media campaign was started, in which some participants politely voiced disappointment -- and others sent death threats to Sword and Shield's developers.
 The game's Metacritic score is 80, but thanks to angered fans, its user score sits at 46.

-But what does the average gamer get when Nintendo adds in the best new Pokemon designs in over a decade and takes out the most useless ones?
+But Nintendo has a huge audience to cater to.
+Sword and Shield sold over 6 million units in their first week alone.
+What does the average gamer get when Nintendo adds in the best new Pokemon designs in over a decade and takes out the most useless ones?
 The refresh Pokemon has needed for years.

-Discuss: In Pokemon Sword and Shield, new Pokemon are finally fun again
+Discuss: In Pokemon Sword and Shield, new Pokemon are finally worth caring about

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.